-Because you have enrolled in a high deductible health plan, you do not have to submit claims or wait to be reimbursed for your expenses!
-With SimplyHSA, accessing your funds to pay for qualified medical expenses is simple and tax-free, using the following options:
+Because you have enrolled in a qualified HDHP, you do not have to submit claims or wait to be reimbursed for your expenses!
+With an HSA, accessing your funds to pay for qualified medical expenses is simple and tax-free, using the following options:

-- Benefits Card Whether you are at the doctor's office or pharmacy, simply swipe your card and you're done, using the Employee Benefits Corporation Benefits Card. - Pay Online, by Phone, or by Mail Just provide your Benefits Card account number to complete your transaction. - Bill Pay Within the Employee Benefits Corporation portal, you can enroll for the Bill Pay feature.
-Once enrolled, you can add your payees. - Reimbursing yourself If you do not have enough funds in your SimplyHSA or prefer to pay out-of-pocket for qualified medical expenses, keep your receipts for your eligible health care purchases.
-Later on you can choose to reimburse yourself. - Paper Checks If you prefer to write checks as another payment method, paper checks can be purchased when opening your account for \$8 (box of 25).
-Log in to your account at www.ebcflex. com to access the check ordering form.
+- Benefits Card Whether you are at the doctor's office or pharmacy, simply swipe your card and you're done, using the Employee Benefits Corporation Benefits Card. - Pay Online, by Phone, or by Mail Just provide your Benefits Card account number to complete your transaction. - Bill Pay Within the Employee Benefits Corporation portal, you can use bill pay to initiate check payments direct to your provider(s). - Reimbursing yourself If you do not have enough funds in your HSA or prefer to pay out-of-pocket for qualified medical expenses, keep your receipts for your eligible health care purchases.
+Later on you can choose to reimburse yourself.